 The quality of this evidence was scored as low due to the inclusion of patients with mild HIE in some studies or with exclusively severe HIE in another, and due to the differences in the follow-up time.
 The number of patients is not high, and the statistical power is 18%.
-Moreover, the trend indicated for the moderate HIE group includes mild cases, and it is a post-hoc study, with the limitations this involves.106-110
+Moreover, the trend indicated for the moderate HIE group includes mild cases, and it is a post-hoc study, with the limitations this involves.
+106-110

-The administration of high doses of EPO (2500 U/kg) in the first 6 hours of life Low quality opment in the short term, without adverse effects of note in the group of newborns with mild-moderate HIE.110
+The administration of high doses of EPO (2500 U/kg) in the first 6 hours of life seems to reduce the incidence of neonatal convulsions and improve neurodevelopment in the short term, without adverse effects of note in the group of newborns with mild-moderate HIE.110